afkaf/steganography/README.md

 # steganography
 Python based steganography tools.
-These tools explore the use of different numbers of bits for LSB steganography as well as some math to preserve image quality.
+LSBSteg_Example.py is the most recent version.
+The other files were a leanring experience.
+The new version only supports the least significant bit, but is much faster and easier to understand.